MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-faq.md

 This topic provides answers to frequently asked questions about the Microsoft Dynamics 365 Commerce preview environment.

 ### I have received an invitation to Dynamics 365 Commerce preview environment on my account, but I want to set up the Commerce preview environment in another tenant (due to the fact that I'm not a global administrator for my company tenant).
 Is it possible to transfer the invitation to the other tenant instead?
 Yes.
-For invitation transfers, you can use this form to provide us with the details: https://aka.ms/Dynamics365CommercePreviewTransferForm.
+For invitation transfers, you can use the [Commerce preview transfer form](https://aka.ms/Dynamics365CommercePreviewTransferForm).

 ###  How long will the invitation transfer take?
 The transfer should take approximately 3-5 business days.